rouzbehy/utilities/README.md

 - `cujet_vs_martini/` : folder for the _CUJET_ vs. _MARTINI_ study.
 This also includes some of the Python binning and analysis scripts.

 - `kernels/` : has the scripts and notebooks for the kernels study.
 It also has the GPR work.

+- `mains/` : folder for the source code that generated the events.
+These are C++ programs for generating events using _JETSCAPE_ or for _MARTINI_ in stand-alone mode.